janfb/euroscipy-2025-sbi-tutorial/README.md

 ## 📝 License

-This tutorial is licensed under CC BY 4.0.
-Feel free to reuse and adapt with attribution.
+This tutorial is licensed under Apache 2.0.